 Bring a long dress for a sunset and a fancy night on a deck

 Pack at least one dress for a fancier night out.
-While the majority of the time you’re going to wear casual clothes, there would be time during your liveaboard where you’d simply want to look your best.
+While most of the time you’ll wear casual clothes, there will be times during your liveaboard when you’ll simply want to look your best.
 Whether it’s a maxi, a lace dress, or a flared dress, pick and pack what you love!

 Wear a kimono when greeting the sunrise